Opportunity Details

 Tenure

-The Division of Laboratory and Genomic Medicine (LGM) in the Department of Pathology and Immunology at Washington University School of Medicine (WUSM) seeks outstanding physician-scientists for a full-time faculty position with research, teaching, and clinical responsibilities at the Assistant Professor level (or above) in the Investigator Track.
+The Division of Laboratory and Genomic Medicine (LGM)in the Department of Pathology and Immunology at Washington University School of Medicine (WUSM) seeks outstanding physician-scientists for a full-time faculty position with research, teaching, and clinical responsibilities at the Assistant Professor level in the Investigator Track.
 The successful candidate will direct an independent basic or translational research program focused on any area of biomedical science related to human disease, such as mitochondria biology, immunometabolism, host-microbiome dynamics, and cancer biology.

-Clinical duties will include responsibilities at Barnes-Jewish Hospital (BJH) as an attending physician on the adult transfusion medicine service.
-Additional responsibilities will include education of clinical pathology residents, blood banking and transfusion medicine fellows, medical students, and medical technologists.
+Clinical duties will include responsibilities at Barnes-Jewish Hospital (BJH) as an attending physician on the clinical pathology service.
+Additional responsibilities will include education of clinical pathology residents, medical students, and medical technologists.

 WUSM is home to a series of interdisciplinary Centers and Institutes, as well as a comprehensive set of state-of-the-art core facilities available to all faculty.
 The Department of Pathology & Immunology has close ties to the Bursky Center for Human Immunology & Immunotherapy, the Edison Family Center for Genome Sciences & Systems Biology, the Flow Cytometry Core Facility, the Gnotobiotic Core Facility, the McDonnell Genome Institute, and the Tissue Procurement Facility, among others.
 The Department’s Office of Faculty Development and its Mentoring Program provides resources and support at all stages of career development.